Robust Question Answering Through Sub-part Alignment: Experiments: Adversarial and Cross-domain Robustness

-The results on the normal SQuAD development set and Adversarial SQuAD are shown in Table~\ref{tab:res_squad_adv}, we have the following observations:
+The results\footnote{Here we omit \texttt{SQuAD addOneSent} for simplicity, since the performance on it has the same trend as \texttt{SQuAD addSent}.
+Refer to the Appendix for the results on \texttt{SQuAD addOneSent}.} on the normal SQuAD development set and other challenging sets are shown in Table~\ref{tab:res_squad_adv}.

-\paragraph{Our model is not as good as BERT QA on normal SQuAD but outperforms it in adversarial settings.} Compared with the standard BERT QA model, our model indeed is fitting a different data distribution (learning a constrained structure) which makes the task harder.
-This kind of training scheme does cause some performance drop on normal SQuAD, but we can see that it improves the F1 on \texttt{addSent} and \texttt{addOneSent} by 3.0 and 5.2 respectively.
-This smaller drop in performance indicates that learning the alignment helps improve the robustness of our model.
+\paragraph{Our model is not as good as BERT QA on normal SQuAD but outperforms it in challenging settings.} Compared to the BERT QA model, our model is fitting a different data distribution (learning a constrained structure) which makes the task harder.
+This kind of training scheme does cause some performance drop on normal SQuAD, but we can see that it consistently improves the F1 on the adversarial (on SQuAD addSent, a 11.3 F1 improvement over BERT QA) and cross-domain datasets except NewsQA (where it is 0.4 F1 worse).
+This demonstrates that learning the alignment helps improve the robustness of our model.

-\paragraph{Global training and inference substantially improves performance in adversarial settings, despite having no effect in-domain.} Normal SQuAD is a relatively easy dataset and the answer for most questions can be found by simple lexical matching between the question and context.
-From the result of ``local training + local inference'', we see that more than 80\% of answers can be located by matching the wh-argument BERT embedding with the passage.
-However, as there are very strong distractors in \texttt{SQuAD-Adversarial}, wh-argument matching is unreliable.
-In such situations, the constraints imposed by other argument alignments in the question are quite useful to correct the wrong wh-alignment through global inference.
-We see that global inference is consistently better than the local inference on both \texttt{addSent} or \texttt{addOneSent}.
+\paragraph{Global training and inference improve performance in adversarial settings, despite having no effect in-domain.} Normal SQuAD is a relatively easy dataset and the answer for most questions can be found by simple lexical matching between the question and context.
+From the ablation of $-$ \textbf{global train+inf}, we can see that more than 80\% of answers can be located by matching the wh-argument.
+We also observe a similar pattern on Natural Questions.\footnote{For the MRQA task, only the paragraph containing the short answer of NQ is provided as context, which eliminates many distractors.
+In such cases, those NQ questions have a similar distribution as those in SQuAD-1.1, and similarly make no use of the global alignment.} However, as there are very strong distractors in \texttt{SQuAD addSent}, the wh-argument matching is unreliable.
+In such situations, the constraints imposed by other argument alignments in the question are useful to correct the wrong wh-alignment through global inference.
+We see that the global training plus inference is consistently better than the local version on all other datasets.

-Global training in addition to global inference is also important for our model to attain high performance.
-We find that the locally trained model tends to make overly confident predictions about each separate alignment.
-Since our global inference objective is maximizing the sum of all alignment scores, the alignment tends to be dominated by those scores.
-During the objective of global training, the model might be correcting for this by learning to ``ignore'' certain alignments as long as it can get the final answer using the overall structure.